codio-c5/C5-Development/.guides/content/File-Synchronization-21b3.md

 ## Getting In Sync

-**File synchronization.** Did you already save that file change?
+Did you already save that file change?
 You can check the hash value of a file to determine whether to upload it again.
 The files are synchronized if the hash values match.

 <figure class="snippetimg" style="margin: 0 auto;width:80%">